Tennessee Mushing

 This blog began as an opportunity to share little glimpses of our wanderings and adventures with friends and family.
 As Ian has grown, so has the scope of topics for discussion!
 While horses, hiking, and whitewater sports are still parts of our family culture, our focus these days has largely shifted to Ian’s dogs and his endeavor to become a musher.

 Ian, son, homeschools while trying to manage his growing team of dogs.
 He enjoys kayaking and playing both violin and mandolin, but his overwhelming passion is to become a dogsled racer.
-He has three Siberian huskies and an Alaskan husky.
+He has three Siberian huskies and 3 Alaskan huskies.

 Balto, husky #1, moved in with out family on Easter day, 2019.
 Balto, born March 19, 2019, satisfied Ian’s conviction that life is not worth living without a husky.
 Since joining our family, Balto has become Ian’s ride or die partner, and has claimed permanent “shotgun” status as the co-passenger of Ian’s go-kart.
 So far Balto enjoys running in harness, but is in no hurry to go fast.